 (Full disclosure: I have never actually seen the Golden Girls on television, just a few snippets on the web.)

 During the overture, the curtain rises and we see the three ladies knitting together, making some kind of long undefinable green tube.
 I was reminded of the three Norns weaving the Rope of Destiny at the beginning of Wagner’s Götterdämmerung (Twilight of the Gods), except that the three ladies seemed to be silently arguing among themselves.
 Soon they will crawl inside the green tube and become the dragon that terrifies Prince Tamino.

 The back cover of the program booklet shows the Three Ladies laughing at Tamino, who has fainted and is lying on the floor in front of them.
 Tamino is a handsome but ineffectual prince (as in most productions), but the Queen of the Night this time looks like a marionette, with strings attached to her wrists.
 In the first act we can’t see who is manipulating the strings from above, but in the second act it turns out to be Sarastro, the sect guru, at least in one of the scenes.

 Sarastro always gives the stage directors a lot of leeway for interpretation, since even Mozart and his librettist Emanuel Schikaneder seemed unsure about whether he was a positive or negative figure.
 For most of the first act, they portrayed him as the bad guy, but in the second act they showed him mainly as a wise and benevolent ruler, albeit with male chauvinist tendencies.
 Andrea Schwalbach presents him as a conniving guru, manipulating not only the marionettes but also his followers, the gullible members of his sect.

-The theater in Bielefeld was my 64th German opera house, out of the 69 I have been to so far.
+The theater in Bielefeld was my sixty-fourth German opera house, out of the seventy-one I have been to so far.

 My photos in this post are from 2007 and 2018.
 I wrote the text in 2018.